Jami Macarty Reviews Tangled in Vow & Beseech for New Pages

 Want to bring a little Hedgebrook mojo into your writing practice?
-The webinar I taught for their idyllic artist residency is now available as part of their Online Writing Series.
+The live webinar I taught for them is available through August 2024 as part of their Online Writing Series.
 "Lost and Found: A Generative Writing Workshop on Trusting Your Inner Compass" is a complete-at-your-own-pace workshop designed to spur new writing from the deepest core of your writerly self.

 Class Description: